rpa-tomorrow/rpa-tomorrow/README.md

 - Run `python lib/cli/cli.py`

 The CLI should now be running in your terminal.
 Type `help` for more instructions.
 Currently the CLI is only capable of sending predefined emails if a word similar to `skicka` is entered by the user.
 Note that you need to have a [local SMTP debugging server](https://github.com/rpa-tomorrow/substorm-nlp/tree/cli-call-automation#local-smtp-server) running for this to work.

-## Setup Google QAuth 2.0 client secret

-Follow this [Google guide](https://support.google.com/cloud/answer/6158849?hl=en) and create a Google Calendar API.

-The scope of the credentials needs to set to `https://www.googleapis.com/auth/calendar.events.owned`

-After that download the credentials and put it in `substorm-nlp/` directory, also name it `client_secret.json`.

-Now the schedule module should work.

 ## Authors